Abhi-Kmr2046/RailwayBookingSystem/README.md

-    railways.hpp   - header files for a singleton railways class station.hpp   - header files for station class tatkal.hpp   - header files for a singleton class with info about tatkal charges TestPlan.pdf - contains the test plan of all the classes Station.txt - contains info of all the stations in the format
+    railways.hpp   - header files for a singleton railways class station.hpp   - header files for station class tatkal.hpp   - header files for a singleton class with info about tatkal charges

+Station.txt - contains info of all the stations in the format

     numOfStations numberOfEdges